- WordPress Plugins for Photographers

 There is no better SEO plugin than this plugin from Yoast, and it is also one of the most popular plugins in the WordPress directory.
-WordPress SEO makes it very simple for anyone to add SEO functionality to a website.
+Yoast SEO makes it very simple for anyone to add SEO functionality to a website.
 The plugin also adds necessary Open Graph data for sharing on Facebook, Google Plus, etc. Optimizing your photography website has never been easier.

 If you record and publish a lot of videos on your website or blog, then I recommend adding the Video SEO plugin which compliments the WordPress SEO plugin.
 This will add an additional video sitemap to your site and generate a search engine result with a video thumbnail and more.

 If you are trying to market your business locally, then I recommend taking advantage of the Local SEO plugin which also compliments the WordPress SEO plugin.
 With it, you can easily localize your website to multiple locations or just one, include a map (or many), hours and address all with proper Schema markup.

 Of all WordPress plugins for photographers specifically as a contact form tool, this is the best.
 This is not a free plugin, but it is definitely the ultimate contact form plugin.
 Why?
 Well, it is packed with so many features and is supported by a wide range of third-party developers.
 Rocket Genious, developer of Gravity Forms, has also created integration with PayPal, Mailchimp and more.
 In addition to contact forms, photographers can use the plugin to create questionnaires for clients.
 Visit The Modern Tog website and click Must Have Tools to see client questionnaires for Weddings, Family Portraits and Newborn Portraits, and Senior Portraits.

 Do a search in the WordPress plugin directory for Gravity Forms and see if there are additional plugins that can benefit your business.